Vitamin D supplements or sunshine?

 3.People who are overweight

 There is good evidence that these groups actually have the same rates, or reduced rates of osteoporosis compared with other populations.
 For instance, African Americans and South Africans with darker skins have much lower rates of osteoporosis and risk of fractures than light skinned Europeans.
-Moslem women in Kuwait have the same risk of fracture as European women (see research pages Vitamin D. Who needs it?).
+Moslem women in Kuwait have the same risk of fracture as European women.

 Although overweight, healthy people generally have low blood levels of vitamin D, they actually have less risk of osteoporosis than more slender people.
 Increased visceral fat is inversely associated with vitamin D levels blood level and this was seen even in healthy, non-diabetic adults with high BMI, so is not just due to lack of physical activity or sun exposure.
 Stored vitamin D can be released from fat gradually over 6 months, maintaining bone health in spite of low blood levels of vitamin D.